base4nfdi/pid4nfdi/content/blog/linked-data/index.md

 This repository is:

-* a linked-data description of parts of the DataCite Metadata Schema
+* a linked data description of parts of the DataCite Metadata Schema
 * a semantic namespace for schema terms and controlled vocabularies
 * a staging environment for publishing and testing these resources